sushmarchandran/cloud-tsa/README.md

 # restapi_server

 This is the REST API server of the Istio Analytics service.
+This code has been developed and tested using Python 3.6.

 ## Environment variables